 The Music Modernization Act (“MMA”) was enacted into law on October 11, 2018, heralding the most significant change to music licensing in a generation.

 That system worked well enough in an era when the production and distribution of “phonorecords” meant physical production and distribution of vinyl records, cassette tapes, and compact discs, and the production of phonorecords occurred in big batches over time with a relatively small number of musical works and sound recordings.
-It did not work as well in the digital era when the making of phonorecords became instantaneous, with anyone able to become a creator and produce digital phonorecords delivered in the form of downloads, limited downloads, and interactive streams (in addition to the traditional physical media mentioned above).
+It did not work as well in the digital era when the making of phonorecords became instantaneous, with anyone able to become a creator and produce digital phonorecords delivered in the form of downloads, limited downloads, and interactive streams (in addition to the aforementioned physical media).

 That’s why the MMA instituted a new blanket licensing system (the “Blanket License”) which is more streamlined and offers benefits to all stakeholders.
 Creators are more likely to get paid in a shorter time frame for the uses of their songs, digital music providers can clear rights more efficiently, and music fans are able to enjoy the benefit of the greatest amount of legally available content in the history of music.